 Cost-effective ways to become a “qualitarian”:

 - Purchase a membership at www.thrivemarket.com.
-For a flat $59.95/year fee, you can buy all sorts of highly discounted, high-quality products from reputable brands like Primal Kitchen, Jackson’s Honest, and EPIC.
-(More good news: shipping is always free with a purchase over $49, and, if you enter the code http://thrv.me/biohackingwithbrooke when you sign up, you’ll save 25% on your first order!)
+For a flat annual fee, you can buy all sorts of highly discounted, high-quality products from reputable brands like Primal Kitchen, Jackson’s Honest, and EPIC.
+(More good news: shipping is free once you reach a minimum dollar amount, and if you enter the code http://thrv.me/biohackingwithbrooke when you sign up, you’ll save a percentage on your first order!)
 One last thing: Not every item on thrivemarket.com is “healthy” (toxin-free, low in sugar, etc.).
 Be sure to read labels!

 - Visit your local farmer’s market to buy produce, fish, meat, and eggs.